The 2022 SVE group photo.

 (5) have demonstrated maturity, initiative and curiosity about the world in general.

 The Summer Veterinary Experience has a competitive application process.
 Please complete the application if you would like to be considered.
-The application will be open March 1 through April 15, 2022.
-We hope to have decisions communicated to applicants in early May.
+The application is open March 1 through April 15.
+We communicate decisions to applicants in early May.
 The application has closed for this year, but please check back in March 2023 to access the application.